Portfoio/portfoio-website/index.md

     block: feature-1
     media_alignment: Left
     slug: generate
+    rectangle: true
     headline: Generate optimized Portfolios
-    content: Choose your settings and prefernces, relax and let our algorithm do your work.
-Choose from a set of optimized portfolios based on your risk return preferneces.
+    content: Choose your settings for our AI, relax and let our AI do your work.
+Choose from a set of optimized portfolios based on your preferneces.
     media:
       image: "/assets/images/mac-mock.png"
       alt_text: Mobile view of the Dashboard